Bitnagar/football-manager/README.md

 Forward, of which three are required;
 ```

 we go ahead and create the formation over the field.
 If we don't have the starters players in above fashion, we display the respective error modals.
+The formation dots (player dots) over the field are being shown with the help of `rosterData.starters` array.
+It contains every starter player, and is updated with each update or deletion of the players.

 ## State Structure